 B2B email marketing for brand awareness and lead generation – Top-of-the-funnel B2B email marketing

-Email marketing is one of the most effective methods of generating leads in B2B – according to Placester, a lead generation platform for real estate agents.
+Email marketing is one of the most effective methods of generating leads in B2B – according to Placester, a lead-generation platform for real estate agents.

 Why?
-When you do any form of online marketing (you have a website, blog, social media profiles) – email marketing allows you to capture and nurture the people who engage with your content.
+When you do any form of online marketing (you have a website, blog, and social media profiles) – email marketing allows you to capture and nurture the people who engage with your content.
 This is why 77% of B2B companies use an email marketing newsletter as part of their content marketing strategy

 What should you do at this stage?